All Episodes

 I don't fucking know what Michael Bailey's issue was, dude.

-Like the filter like his like the filtration system must be incredible.
+Like the filter, like his, like, the filtration system must be incredible.

-Probably like filter toxic waste through your nose.
+Probably, like, filter toxic waste through your nose.

-He's got some otherworldly nose hairs.
+He's got some other waste.

 Yeah, another day at the chemical plant.